hanna-greaves/Token-Says/README.md

 * **Responds To:** this section is made visible if the 'Responds to' Action Name is selected
   * **Action Type:** the type of action that this saying responds to.
 Has the same set of options as the 'Action Type' within this saying's 'Provoking action' section, accept 'Responds to' is not an option while 'Saying' is.
   * **Action Name:** similar to 'Action Name' in the 'Provoking Action' section, but for the action this saying is responding to.
-  * **Token Name:** the name of the token that this saying is responding to.
-   * accepts multiple token names.
-These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
+  * **Token Name:** the name of the token that this saying is responding to. **Accepts multiple token names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Goblin|Witch|Werewolf ).
   * **Use Actor Name:** similar to the setting in the 'Provoking Action' section, but for the token that this saying is responding to.
+  * **Suppress Chat Bubble:** check this to prevent a chat bubble from generating for this saying.
+  * **Suppress Chat Message:** check this to prevent a chat message from generating for this saying.
+  * **Suppress Quotes:** check this to prevent the chat message from being wrapped in quotes "".

 ## Game Module Settings
 See wiki https://github.com/napolitanod/Token-Says/wiki/Game-Module-Settings